 In 1850, British doctor and inventor George Merryweather built a barometer that uses live medicinal leeches to predict storms: The twelve leeches are kept in small bottles inside the device; when they become agitated by an approaching storm they attempt to climb out of the bottles and trigger a small hammer which strikes a bell.
 The likelihood of a storm is indicated by the number of times the bell is struck.
-The device, which Merryweather called the "tempest prognosticator", was shown […]
+The device, which Merryweather called the "tempest prognosticator", was shown at the […]

 2006 – Nathalie Miebach's Woven Sculptures